ankitdubey93/Fortify/README.md

 🔐 Fortify – Your Secure Password Vault
-🚀 Live Demo:
-Deployed on AWS Lightsail at https://13.232.184.165

-Note: Uses a self-signed SSL certificate.

 You must proceed past the browser "Not Secure" warning to access the app.